istio/istio.io/content/en/docs/concepts/security/index.md

 Istio can store authentication policies in namespace-scope or mesh-scope
 storage:

-- Mesh-scope policy is specified with a value of `"MeshPolicy"` for the `kind` field and the name `"default"`.
+- Mesh-scope policy is specified with a value of `MeshPolicy` for the `kind` field and the name `"default"`.
 For example:

     {{< text yaml >}}